Three legal considerations for your new course logo

 Getting a trademark protects any brand by making it difficult for another company to use your trademarked property.
 Once the trademark is registered, you will be protected against anyone else using your mark without permission.
 You can also prevent other companies from using your course logo on their products and services.

 The trade mark registration also prevents people from making derivative designs based on your registered course logo.
 This means that they can’t even remotely design something that somehow looks like your logo.
 Nor can they use part of your logo’s design and incorporate it in theirs.

-The most crucial aspect of registering a trademark is to get a good registration from the U.S. Patent and Trademark Office.
-If your trademark is registered by the right agency, then there is a good chance that you could go after the people who use your design illegally.
+The most crucial aspect of registering a trademark is to get a good registration from the US Patent and Trademark Office.
+If your trademark is registered by the right agency, then there is a good chance that you could go after the people who use your design illegally and start a trademark opposition process to protect your rights.

 Have you legally designed and protected your course logo?